HaleemahK/Bank_Statement_Analysis/README.md

 This dataset contains **86 Transations** it captured detailed informations like Transaction date, Value date, Debit, Credit, Balance, Originating Branch and Remarks.

--**Transaction date** - The date the transaction was initiated.
+- **Transaction date** - The date the transaction was initiated.
--**Value date** - The date the transaction takes effecton the account balance.
+- **Value date** - The date the transaction takes effecton the account balance.
--**Debit** - Money taken out of the account.
+- **Debit** - Money taken out of the account.
--**Credit** - Money paid into the account.
+- **Credit** - Money paid into the account.
--**Balance** - The ammount of money in the account after a transaction.
+- **Balance** - The ammount of money in the account after a transaction.
--**Originating Branch** - The bank branch where the transaction was processed.
+- **Originating Branch** - The bank branch where the transaction was processed.
--**Remarks** - A brief description or narration of the transaction.
+- **Remarks** - A brief description or narration of the transaction.
--**Net Transaction** - The difference between total credits and total debits.
+- **Net Transaction** - The difference between total credits and total debits.
--**Day of the week** - The weekday the transaction occurred.
+- **Day of the week** - The weekday the transaction occurred.
--**Week Number** - The specific week of the month or year in which the transaction occured.
+- **Week Number** - The specific week of the month or year in which the transaction occured.
--**Payment Type** - The method used for the transaction, such as transfer, ATM withdrawal, POS, or deposit.
+- **Payment Type** - The method used for the transaction, such as transfer, ATM withdrawal, POS, or deposit.

 # Data Preparation
 To ensure accuracy, the dataset underwent a series of **cleaning and transformation steps** before analysis.This process was taken into **Excel** and **PowerBI** focusing on recovering inconsistencies, deriving new fields and preparing the data for visualization.